arnaudovk/nexoProject/README.md

 4. npm

 ## Quick Start
-1. create an .env file in the root directory with:
+1. create a .env file in the root directory with:

 ```
 MONGODB_URL=mongodb://localhost:27017